 A degree in General Studies covers the basics of a college education.
-It’s a broadly based degree program that demonstrates that you have the self-discipline and intelligence to work through a college-level program in a variety of subject areas.
+It’s a broadly-based degree program that demonstrates that you have the self-discipline and intelligence to work through a college-level program in a variety of subject areas.
 Your general studies degree can serve as a prerequisite for a professional career or as a stepping stone to a college degree in another discipline.
 You’ll develop a basic knowledge of classical studies and study a selection of electives in communications, liberal arts, humanities, social sciences, mathematics, and physical and life sciences.
 Many students pick a general studies degree as a way to earn credits while they decide on possible career or educational paths.
 If there are particular areas that you find interesting, incorporate them into your degree program.
-The Associate of Arts and Associate of Science are transfer degrees and are awarded without designation of major, but do follow curriculum transfer plans.
-These degrees indicate that a student has completed a course of study that is essentially equivalent to the first two years of a baccalaureate degree.

 General Education Common Core Requirements